X16Community/x16-smc/README.md

 This is a custom bootloader for the Commander X16 ATTiny861 based System Management Controller (SMC).

-The purpose of the project is to make it possible to update the SMC firmware from the Commander X16 without using an external programmer.
+The purpose of the bootloader is to make it possible to update the SMC firmware from the Commander X16 without using an external programmer.

 Firmware data is transmitted from the computer to the SMC over I2C.